hsutter/gcpp/README.md

 - Note: `gc_allocator` relies on C++11's allocator extensions to support "fancy" user-defined pointer types.
 It does not work with pre-C++11 standard libraries, which required `allocator::pointer` to be a raw pointer type.
 If you are using Microsoft Visual C++, the current implementation of gcpp requires Visual Studio 2015 Update 3 (or later); it does not work on Update 2 which did not yet have enough fancy pointer support.

+### Other use cases

+**Real time systems.** Using `shared_ptr` can be problematic in real time systems code, because any simple `shared_ptr` pointer assignment (or destruction) could cause an arbitrary number of objects to be destroyed, and therefore has unbounded cost; this is a rare example of where prompt destruction, usually a wonderful property, is actually bad for performance.
+(This is less of a problem with `unique_ptr` because `unique_ptr` assignment necessarily causes destruction and so tends to be treated more carefully, whereas `shared_ptr` assignment *might* cause destruction.)

+Today, deadline-driven code must either avoid manipulating `shared_ptr`s or take defensive measures:

+- Banning pointer assignment or destruction entirely in deadline-driven code, such as by deferring the pointer assignment until after the end of the critical code region, is not always an option because the code may need to change which object a pointer refers to while still inside the critical region.

+- Bounding the number of objects reachable from a `shared_ptr` can make the assignment cost have an upper bound to fit within the deadline, but requires ongoing care during maintenance.
+Adding an additional object, or changing the cost of a destructor, can exceed the bound.

+- Deferring destruction by storing additional strong references in a separate "keepalive" data structure allows tracing to be performed later, outside the critical code region, to identify and destroy those objects no longer referred to from outside the keepalive structure.
+However, this amounts to another form of manually implemented liveness tracing.

+By design, `gc_ptr` has trivial assignment which always has bounded cost suitable for use in a critical section (same as copying a raw pointer), and `gc_heap` gives full control over when and where `collect()` runs deferred destructors.
+This makes it a candidate for being appropriate for real-time code in situations where using `shared_ptr` is problematic.

 ## Object lifetime guidance: For C++17 and for the gcpp library

 The following summarizes the best practices we should already teach for expressing object lifetimes in C++17, and at the end adds a potential new fallback option to consider gcpp.